ca-carr/smart_contracts/2024/seminar_1_solutions.md

 ```

 This extra information is the signature on the script, it is one of the inputs taken by the op_checksig command.
 This returns true, and so the transaction script is valid.

+### Part 4

+This is a process to work through individually.
+An example is given:
+1) The ASCII to hex of Chris is 0x4368726973
+2) The hash using the Bitcoin editor is 0x6996B09C0B7D744A7BFD8BF28689086449DD2171631A1EBCC407669534FD2101 (think, in which order to you have to include the variables?)
+3) Completed in lectures